Another Code: Two Memories: Story and setting

 Ashley and Richard end up confronting Bill Edward, an old friend of Richard and Sayoko, who was also a scientist.
 While holding Richard at gunpoint in a cave, Bill forces Ashley to remember the night of her mother's murder, and she realizes that Bill was the culprit.
 Bill had been in love with Sayoko, however, she was happily committed to Richard.
-After they had finished the development of "Another", Richard and Sayoko tried to keep it out of reach of those that might use it for malicious purposes, and Sayoko eventually gave birth to Ashley, making the decision to give up being a scientist for good, to focus on her husband and daughter.
+After they had finished the development of "Another", Richard and Sayoko tried to keep it out of reach of those that might use it for malicious purposes, and Sayoko eventually gave birth to Ashley, and gave up being a scientist to focus on her husband and daughter.
 In his jealousy and his rage over Sayoko's "betrayal", Bill broke into their family home to steal back "Another", shooting Sayoko.
 Just as Bill is about to shoot Richard, D appears before him and tells him that he's "making Franny cry"; the shock causes Bill to fall down a nearby drop, to his death.

 Depending on how much Ashley and D have discovered regarding D's memories and the Edward family, D will either not remember his death, and will, therefore, be cursed to wander the island alone, or he will.
 In the case of the latter, it is revealed that D's real identity is "Daniel Edward", a young boy from the Edward family.
 Daniel's uncle shot and killed his father in a tragic misunderstanding over inheritance.
 Having witnessed this, D ran in fear from his uncle into the cave, where he fell to his death; the last thing he saw was his uncle's outstretched hand, attempting to save him.
-After this incident, the uncle shot himself out of guilt, and his daughter, Franny, left the island, as the sole survivor of her family.
-She became the mother of Bill Edward.
+After this incident, the uncle shot himself out of guilt, and his daughter, Franny, left the island, as the sole survivor of her family, later giving birth to Bill.
 Having finally found his answers, D is able to depart to the afterlife in peace.

 Richard and Ashley meet up with Jessica, and the three leave the island, to now be "together forever".
 If the player is using a new game plus save data, they will get a post-credit scene where Ashley receives a letter wishing her a happy "sweet sixteen", foreshadowing the events of the sequel.